Engee documentation

 Dependencies

-To use this port, select the checkbox Add internal dither.
+To use this port, check the box Add internal dither.

 Default value